swagner23q/beyondBasics/readme.md

 ~Description~

 This is a project for week 4 at Epicodus.
 It includes languages **HTML, CSS, and Sass**.
 The finished project will demonstrate ability to use flexbox, hover transitions/transforms, and previous knowledge of CSS.
-It will replicate the layout of Artic Website (http://arcticwild.com/).
+It replicates the layout of Artic Website (http://arcticwild.com/) but using different assets.

 ~~